Sathish-509/WeatherReport/README.md

 ##### Running the application

 * mvn install
-* run the application using intellij or through jar
+* run the application using intellij or through jar or mvn spring-boot:run
 * on page load itself calling the backend to fetch the details, Retrieving data, if available in mongoose otherwise calling the endpoint by passing lang, lat to fetch corresponding to its country